 In terms of online awareness for your business, social media is important for online marketing.
 Because at this point, all your smart competitors (big and small) know this and have hired social media specialists, tested and tracked social media campaigns, employed social listening or at least dabbled in some social videos.
-There are many ways to organically bolster your social media presence and be heard by more people, so today on National Be Heard Day, we’ll go over a few tips to help your brand break out from the white noise.
+There are many ways to organically bolster your social media presence and be heard by more people.
+We’ll go over a few tips to help your brand break out from the white noise.
 For a more in-depth look on social media marketing and platforms to consider, you can continue reading my deep dive on social media here.

 Don’t post for post-sake